lelinhtinh/de4js/README.md

 ## Helper

-The **Nicify** option is disabled by default, because it uses data from [JS Nice](http://www.jsnice.org/).
+The **Unreadable** option is disabled by default, because it uses data from [JS Nice](http://www.jsnice.org/).
 This cannot be done with JavaScript.
 You need to install UserScript [de4js_helper.user.js](https://github.com/baivong/de4js/blob/master/de4js_helper.user.js) to enable it.

 Install one of the following links: